opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 ## Test changes

-Once you've made your change in your feature branch, we recommend testing it locally and with integration tests via your forked OpenSearch Benchmark repository.
+After making changes in your feature branch from your forked workloads repository, we recommend testing them locally and with integration tests via Github Actions in your forked OpenSearch Benchmark repository.

 ### Testing changes locally
 It's recommended to test your change locally by performing the following: